 Meredith’s goal is to create a fun and developmentally appropriate atmosphere that will allow her students to gain creativity, confidence and a love of dance.
 Meredith has been dancing since she can remember.
 She began at Patricia Brosnihan Dance Studio and enjoyed four years on the Wheaton College dance company in Norton, MA.
 She has performed with the Tides Dance company at “Adam in Chatham” Studio on Cape Cod.
 She is a certified personal trainer through the American Council on exercise as well as a certified Rhythm Works Special Needs Dance Instructor.
 She also has a certification to teach the Acrobatic Arts Syllabus.
-She also teaches contemporary and hip-hop.
+Meredith currently teaches Acro, Contemporary and Hip-Hop.
 Although, she loves all styles from Ballet to impromptu dance parties with her two boys.
 Her experience also includes: choreography, stage management, and fitness instructor.
 She holds a Masters of Science in Child Life and Family Centered Care from Wheelock College.
 She has worked in preschools and elementary schools and with early intervention.
 Meredith is now looking forward to another great year teaching with us at Live, Love, Dance Studio.